1.Definitions and Interpretation of this Agreement

 14.1 This Agreement shall come into effect either (1) when the Interpreter provides confirmation of the booking in writing following receipt of the signed Agreement from the Client; or (2) when the Interpreter provides any services under the Agreement following receipt of the signed Agreement from the Client; whichever is the earlier.

-14.3 This Agreement may be subject to any detailed requirements or variants expressly specified in the order relating to a particular Interpreting Task.
+14.3 This Agreement may be subject to any detailed requirements or variants expressly specified in the order relating to a particular Interpreting Assignment.

 14.4 No waiver of any breach of any condition in this Agreement shall be considered as a waiver of any subsequent breach of the same or any other provision.